Stock futures point lower ahead of employment-related reports

 CLICK HERE TO READ MORE ON FOX BUSINESS

-U.S. benchmark crude gained 19 cents to $69.03 per barrel in electronic trading on the New York Mercantile Exchange.
+U.S. benchmark crude slipped 15 cents to $68.68 per barrel in electronic trading on the New York Mercantile Exchange.
 It picked up $1.11 to $68.83 per barrel on Wednesday.
-Brent crude, the international pricing benchmark, rose 20 cents to $71.55 per barrel.
+Brent crude, the international pricing benchmark, declined 10 cents to $71.25 per barrel.

 The Associated Press contributed to this report.